CognitiveCanvas/CognitiveCanvas-Mapping/README.md

 ### Installing

 Download the repository to your local system.
-The raw html code are in index.html and the referenced javascript files are in src/ and stylesheets are in styles/.
+The raw html code are in index.html, the referenced javascript files are in src/, and stylesheets are in styles/.
 You do not need extra installation to access the codes.

 ### Testing

 In order to test the webstrate, you will need your own [Webstrate](https://webstrates.github.io/) server running on internet or your localhost.
-Refer to [Webstrate-File-System](https://github.com/Webstrates/file-system) documentation to link resources and assets in external files to the html page  and publish the html page to your webstrate server.
+Refer to [Webstrate-File-System](https://github.com/Webstrates/file-system) documentation about how to link resources and assets in external files to the html page and how to publish the html page to your webstrate server.

 ## Restarting Webstrate Server